eddiepullen/devops_challenge/README.md

   configure microservice by installing Docker, pulling the images for frontend and backend from ECR and running them
 - Here is the location of the [Ansible bootstrap](https://github.com/edwardpullen/devops_challenge/tree/main/infrastructure/ansible_bootstrap.tf) for reference

-## How the load balancer and microserice communication works
+## How the load balancer and microservices communication works

 - Frontend is running on port 80 and listening on port 8081
 - Backend is running on port 8080 and listening on port 8080